Indomie: Etymology

-Indomie's name is derived from "indo" for "Indonesia" and "mie", the Indonesian word for "noodles".
+Indomie's name is derived from "Indo" for "Indonesia" and "mie", an older spelling of the Indonesian word for "noodles", "mi".

 History

 Instant noodles were introduced into the Indonesian market in 1969.
 Indofood is one of Indonesia's largest pre-packaged food companies which was founded in 1982 by Sudono Salim (1916–2012), an Indonesian tycoon who also owned Bogasari Flour Mills.

-The Indomie instant noodle brand was first produced in 1972 by PT Sanmaru Food Manufacturing Co.
+The Indomie instant noodle brand was first produced in June of 1972 by PT Sanmaru Food Manufacturing Co.
 Ltd. with the Indomie Kuah Rasa Kaldu Ayam (chicken broth) flavour and followed by the Indomie Kuah Rasa Kari Ayam (chicken curry) flavour in 1980.
-In 1982, PT Sanmaru Food launched its first dry variant (served without soup), Indomie Mi Goreng (fried noodle), which quickly became popular in the Indonesian market.
+In 1982, PT Sanmaru Food launched its first dry variant (served without soup), Indomie Mi Goreng (fried noodles), which quickly became popular in the Indonesian market.

 In 1984, PT Sanmaru Food was acquired by PT Sarimi Asli Jaya, which was owned by Bogasari flour mills, before they merged into PT Indofood Sukses Makmur Tbk in 1994.
 Indomie accounted for around 70 per cent of the instant noodle market in Indonesia in 2010.

-Indomie won several awards including the Lausanne Index Prize (L.I.P.), Indonesia Best Brand Award (IBBA), the Most Effective Ad award, the Indonesia Consumer Satisfaction Award (ICSA), and the Indonesia Best Packaging Award.
+Indomie won multiple awards, including the Lausanne Index Prize (L.I.P.), the Indonesia Best Brand Award (IBBA), the Most Effective Ad Award, the Indonesia Consumer Satisfaction Award (ICSA), and the Indonesia Best Packaging Award.

-Varieties
+Products

 Indomie noodles come in a variety of brands and flavours.
-The brand is divided into five product categories: Indomie goreng (fried noodle served without soup), Indomie kuah (with soup), Kuliner Indonesia (Indonesian cuisine), Mi Keriting (premium curly noodle), and Hype Abis (unique spicy flavours).
+The brand is divided into five product categories: Indomie goreng (fried noodles served without soup), Indomie kuah (with soup), Kuliner Indonesia (Indonesian cuisine), Mi Keriting (premium curly noodle), and Hype Abis (unique spicy flavours).
 Many of the Indomie flavours were created by Nunuk Nuraini, an employee in the instant noodle division of Indofood.

-Indomie noodle soup flavours include Rasa Ayam Bawang (onion chicken flavour), Rasa Ayam Spesial (special chicken flavour), Rasa Kaldu Ayam (chicken broth flavour), Rasa Kaldu Udang (shrimp flavour), Rasa Kari Ayam (chicken curry flavour, also available with fried onion in Java and Bali islands of Indonesia), Rasa Soto Mie (Soto mie or vegetable flavour), and Rasa Soto Spesial (Special Soto flavour with Koya powder).
-There is also Beef and Vegetables (vegetarian) noodle soup flavours in some export markets.
+Indomie noodle soup flavours include Rasa Ayam Bawang (onion chicken flavour), Rasa Ayam Spesial (special chicken flavour), Rasa Kaldu Ayam (chicken broth flavour), Rasa Kaldu Udang (shrimp broth flavour), Rasa Kari Ayam (chicken curry flavour, also available with fried onion in Java and Bali islands of Indonesia), Rasa Soto Mie (Soto mie or vegetable flavour), and Rasa Soto Spesial (Special Soto flavour with Koya powder).
+There are also Beef and Vegetables (vegetarian) noodle soup flavours in some export markets.
+In January 2025, new flavours Rasa Soto Koya Nagih (Soto flavour with Koya powder made with prawn crackers) and Rasa Soto Koya Pedas Dower (Soto flavour with spicy Koya powder) were made available in Indonesia.